jstrieb/urlpages/README.md

 Read the Hacker News Discussion [here](https://news.ycombinator.com/item?id=20317840)

+## Encrypt

+It is now possible to encrypt URL Pages using [Link Lock](https://github.com/jstrieb/link-lock).
+This static, distributed web application uses AES in the browser to encrypt the URL without transmitting any data.
+The encrypted link is then stored in a Link Lock URL, which, when visited, can only be unlocked with a password.

 ## How it works

 As hinted by its name, URL Pages works by storing the entire contents of a web page in the URL.